Jayllyz/setupWSL/README.md

    sudo apt update && sudo apt upgrade -y && sudo apt autoremove
    ```

-## Useful Tools
+## Useful Tools and Informations

 > [!NOTE]
 > There are numerous useful tools you can install to enhance your experience on Linux and WSL [link](more.md). <br>
-> Microsoft has also created a guide to help you maximize the benefits of WSL if you use VS Code [link](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).
+> Microsoft has also created a guide to help you maximize the benefits of WSL if you use VS Code [link](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode). <br>

-> [!IMPORTANT]
+>
-> When working with WSL, always clone or create your projects inside the Linux file system, <br> performance may significantly decrease, and certain features might not work properly (e.g: hot reloading).<br>
+> When working with WSL, always clone or create your projects inside the Linux file system, <br> otherwise performance may significantly decrease, and certain features might not work properly (e.g: hot reloading).<br>
 > For more information, refer to the [Docker best practices documentation](https://docs.docker.com/desktop/wsl/best-practices/).

 ## Thank you for reading! :sparkles: